 3. Optimize for mobile and social experiences

 We know that online research influences B2B decisions.
-BCG research from 2017 showed that mobile leaders are generating "high levels of mobile engagement, as measured by search queries, site traffic, lead generation, and transactions."
+BCG research from 2017 showed that mobile leaders are generating "high levels of mobile engagement, as measured by search queries, site traffic, lead generation from the lead scoring system, and transactions."

 "They see a greater share of revenue that is mobile-driven or influenced—42% on average.”
 Not only that but also 75% of the business customers and 84% of C-level/vice president executives use social media to support purchase decisions.

 The study further elaborates that "the average B2B buyer who uses social media for buying support is more senior, has a bigger budget, makes more frequent purchases, and has a greater span of buying control than a buyer who doesn't use social media."
 The top platforms that B2B decision-makers use to do research are YouTube (50.9%), Facebook (48.5%), Instagram (36.2%), and LinkedIn (33%).